Mississippi Kite

 Mississippi Kite Image by Vic Berardi

-The 10-year migration count trends for Mississippi Kites suggest stable populations across its range in the East and Gulf Regions with 88% of 8 total sites showing stable counts during this span.
-There were no increases observed at these count sites (see pie charts and trend maps below).
-The 20-year count trends (not shown) imply a stable and increasing population in the Gulf Region (Gulf Region: 2 stable, 3 increase).
+The 10-year migration count trends for Mississippi Kites suggest stable or increasing populations across its range in the East and Gulf Regions as 57.1% of 7 total sites recorded stable counts during this span and 3 sites showing an increase (42.8%).
+There were no decreases observed (see pie charts and trend maps below).
+This is similar to the 20-year count trends, which demonstrated a stable and increasing population in the Gulf Region (Gulf Region: 2 stable, 3 increase).
+The largest average counts are recorded in Mexico and Central America, with more than 600,000 recorded at the two Veracruz count sites in 2025.

 Please cite this page as: